-Cognitive Behavioral Therapy is an evidenced based psychotherapy that has been proven to effectively treat depression, anxiety and other co-occurring conditions.
+Cognitive Behavioral Therapy (CBT) is an evidenced based psychotherapy that has been proven to effectively treat depression, anxiety and other co-occurring conditions.
 CBT is a solution-oriented psychotherapy that aims to change patterns of thinking and behavior that are causing difficulties in one’s life.
 CBT looks specifically at a person’s cognitive processes (attitudes, images, opinions, beliefs, and thought patterns) and focuses on how one’s distressed and/or distorted thinking patterns directly correlate with their negative behavioral patterns and cause difficulties in their life.
 By looking at the internal dialogue going on in one’s head, specifically focusing on how thoughts and feelings are concurrent and how our automatic thought processes can be self-sabotaging and destructive, one can begin to question and challenge destructive thoughts and behavioral patterns.
 The ultimate goal of CBT is to change the internal dialogue going on inside the brain so that new thinking and behavioral patterns can be established.

 How CBT helps with addiction